RachelShalom/mapLocation/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.
+### offline use (instructions from react docs):
+Service workers require HTTPS, although to facilitate local testing, that policy does not apply to localhost.
+If your production web server does not support HTTPS, then the service worker registration will fail, but the rest of your web app will remain functional.

+Service workers are not currently supported in all web browsers.
+Service worker registration won't be attempted on browsers that lack support.

+The service worker is only enabled in the production environment, e.g. the output of npm run build.

+If you need to test your offline-first service worker locally, build the application (using npm run build) and run a simple http server from your build directory.
+After running the build script, create-react-app will give instructions for one way to test your production build locally and the deployment instructions have instructions for using other methods.
+Be sure to always use an incognito window to avoid complications with your browser cache.

+###Deployment
+npm run build creates a build directory with a production build of your app.
+Set up your favorite HTTP server so that a visitor to your site is served index.html, and requests to static paths like /static/js/main.<hash>.js are served with the contents of the /static/js/main.<hash>.js file.

+###Static Server
+for environments using Node, the easiest way to handle this would be to install serve and let it handle the rest:

+npm install -g serve
+serve -s build

+### used API's:

+This app is using [foursquare API](https://foursquare.com/developers/explore#req=users%2Fself) to fetch information about locations

+### dependencies:
+to render the map: react-googl-maps from npm for io elements: semantic- ui -react for search and filter: escape-string-regexp, sort-by

 ## Supported Browsers